Ahmed1437/ImgGen-Advanced-Text-to-Image-Generation/README.md

   - **Number of images** to generate
 - Images are saved locally and logged in MLflow for experiment tracking.

+## Model Used

+The application uses the **StabilityAI SDXL Turbo** model provided through the **DeepInfra API**.
+This model is designed for fast and high-quality text-to-image generation.
+It leverages advanced diffusion models to generate detailed and accurate images based on the provided text prompt.
+The SDXL Turbo model is optimized for performance and speed, making it suitable for generating multiple images in a short time.

 ## Installation

 1. **Clone the Repository**: